 Drill 12 evenly-spaced holes in the bin's lid with the three-inch hole saw.

-Fill the bin with about 10 gallons of fresh water.
-Run the pump cord out the side.
+Fill the bin with about 10 gallons of fresh water and add the nutrient solution.
+Run the pump cord out the side of the bin.

 Place the Net Cups